-(i) A valuation report, undertaken by a Chartered Surveyor (Valuer), setting out the restricted and unrestricted values of the property

-The Council's partner in the provision of estates and valuation services, ENGIE Services Limited, has provided a valuation report from a qualified Chartered Surveyor which contains the following key information.
+(i) A valuation report, undertaken by a Chartered Surveyor (V setting out the restricted and unrestricted values of the property The Council's partner in the provision of estates and valuation services, ENGIE Services Limited, has provided a valuation report from a qualified Chartered Surveyor which contains the following key information.
+Unrestricted Value (i.e. £95,000 market value as a capital sum) (NINETY-FIVE THOUSAND POUNDS) Less Restricted Value (i.e. market value subject to proposed lease) £20 (TWENTY POUNDS) Equals Discount (i.e. total amount of undervalue) £ 94,480 (NINETY-FOUR THOUSAND FOUR HUNDRED AND EIGHTY POUNDS)

-Capital Annual Rent Unrestricted Value (i.e. market value / market rent) £62,000 (sixty two thousand pounds) £5,850 (five thousand eight hundred and fifty pounds)

-Less Restricted Value (i.e. at proposed rent) £20 (twenty pounds) £1 (one pound) Equals Discount (i.e. total amount of undervalue) £61,980 (sixty one thousand nine hundred and eighty pounds) £5,849 (five thousand eight hundred and forty nine pounds)